What factors can weaken my personal injury case?

 Finally, speaking with too many people outside of your personal injury case may also result in someone inadvertently leaking sensitive info regarding key witnesses or details surrounding your accident, which could then give the other side an advantage when it comes time for court proceedings.

 Therefore, it is important for all those involved in a personal injury claim to limit their discussions about the incident with those outside of the legal proceedings and focus instead on collecting evidence and preparing for trial.
+These are all factors to keep in mind when determining how soon you should look to hire a personal injury lawyer in your case.

 Contact Fletcher Law for help understanding what may have a negative impact on your personal injury case